jimpil/circlecast/README.md

   :curr-time 0}

 ```
-See test namespace `circlecast.fdb.hospital.clj` for a more involved example.
+See test namespace `circlecast.fdb.world.clj` for a more involved example.